 These changes are initiated by hormonal changes in the body and are a natural part process of growing up.
-You can read more about hormones in lesson No. 22 Control and Coordination from the Science and Technology secondary course of NIOS.
 These changes prepare adolescents for adult roles and responsibilities, so they should be accepted and celebrated.
 You shall learn more about these changes.
 These can be broadly categorized as: